Updated on 09/01/2023

 Customer churn is a reality that almost every company has to deal with, especially those in the hyper-competitive Utilities and Energy sector.
 In this article, we will share five methods to help companies reduce the customer churn rate.

-Today, the customer is the real center of business and interest in the Utility Industry.
+It is no longer the only commodity, nor just the efficiency of the network or distribution: today, the customer is the real center of business and interest in the Utility Industry.
 More than ever before, users represent the real added value.

 It is a revolution for an enormous industrial sector that, in just a few years, has gone from being controlled by a few large players to an open and hyper-competitive market.